lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Message Integrity Check (MIC).
   This field is optional.
 If present, it only appears in the All-1 SCHC Fragments.
   If present, its size MUST be at least an L2 Word.
-  If the MIC is present, the sender MUST compute it over the complete SCHC Packet and the potential padding bits of the last SCHC Fragment.

-  Sending a MIC is one way of allowing the receiver to do integrity checking on the reassembled SCHC Packet (see {{MiscTools}}).
-  The MIC supports UDP checksum elision by SCHC C/D (see {{UDPchecksum}}).

-  The CRC32 polynomial 0xEDB88320 (i.e. the reverse representation
-  of the polynomial used e.g. in the Ethernet standard {{RFC3385}}) is RECOMMENDED as the default algorithm for computing the MIC.
-Nevertheless, other MIC lengths or other algorithms MAY be required by the Profile.

-  Note that the concatenation of the complete SCHC Packet and the potential padding bits of the last SCHC Fragment does not generally constitute an integer number of bytes.
-  For implementers to be able to use byte-oriented CRC libraries, it is RECOMMENDED that the concatenation of the complete SCHC Packet and the last fragment potential padding bits be zero-extended to the next byte boundary and that the MIC be computed on that byte array.
+  See {{IntegrityChecking}} for details on the computation of the MIC.

 * C (integrity Check): C is a 1-bit field.
-  This field is used in the SCHC ACK messages to report the outcome of the reassembled SCHC Packet integrity check (see {{MiscTools}}).
+  This field is used in the SCHC ACK message to report on the reassembled SCHC Packet integrity check (see {{IntegrityChecking}}).
-  A value of 1 tells that the integrity check succeeded.
-A value of 0 represents a failure.
+  A value of 1 tells that the integrity check was performed and is successful.
+  A value of 0 tells that the integrity check was not performed, or that is was a failure.

 * Bitmap.
 The Bitmap is used together with windows.
   It is a bit field that may be maintained by the sender during the fragmentation and by the receiver during the reassembly of a fragmented SCHC Packet.

-  Each window has a Bitmap.
-  Each bit in the internal representation of the window Bitmap corresponds to a tile in the window, and it provides feedback on whether the tile has been received or not.

-  The bit at the right-most position tells if the All-0 or All-1 tile has been correctly received.
-  The bit an the left-most position tells if the tile with the FCN equal to MAX_WIND_FCN has been correctly received.
-  A bit set to 1 in the Bitmap indicates that a tile with the FCN value corresponding to that bit position has been correctly received.
-  A bit set to 0 in the Bitmap indicates that a tile with that FCN has not been received.
+  A truncated version MAY be send in a SCHC ACK message.

 ## SCHC F/R Message Formats {#Fragfor}